 control interval: A fixed-length area of auxiliary-storage space in which VSAM stores records and distributes free space.
-It is the unit of information transmitted to or from auxiliary storage by VSAM, independent of blocksize.
+It is the unit of information transmitted to or from auxiliary storage by VSAM, independent of physical record size.

 control-interval access: The retrieval or storage of the contents of a control interval.